Golf Tutorials

 It's a "Yes!" - Now What?
 Key Logistics for a Great Day

-Your friend said they will go....
+Your friend said they will go...
 YES!
 So your job’s not done yet.
-A successful golf outing hinges on thoughtful planning... on your part...
-And it is your job is you want another yes fromthem in the future!
+A successful golf outing hinges on thoughtful planning.
+It's up to you to ensure they want to join you again in the future!

 Choose the Right Venue

-This is extremely important when your guest is a beginner.
-Don’t take them to the toughest championship course in the area… That will likely just overwhelm them and make them hate playing golf and maybe with you too... in the future..
+This is especially important when your guest is a beginner.
+Don’t take them to the toughest championship course in the area.
+That will likely overwhelm them and make them hate playing golf with you in the future.

 • For Beginners: Opt for a par-3 course, an executive course (which has shorter par-4s), or a driving range and putting green to start.
-Find a course that is known for being affordable and a casual play environment is ideal for their first time out on the course with a veteran pro, yourself..
+Find a course that is known for being affordable and offers a casual play environment, ideal for their first time out on the course with a veteran pro like yourself.

-• For Experienced Golfers: You.
-You can now choose a fun course based on your both of your skill level, your budget, and the kind of courses that you like to go to.
-No more par-3 rounds for you.
-At least no unless you choose those for your practice days.
+• For Experienced Golfers: You can now choose a fun course based on both your skill levels, your budget, and the kind of courses that you both enjoy.
+No more par-3 rounds for you, unless you choose those for your practice days.

 Communicate the Details Clearly